backand/docs/source/includes/_integrations.md

 return response;
 ```

 The above code is inserted into a new Custom Server-Side JavaScript Action created using the Backand dashboard.
-It pulls the file information from the parameters passed to the action, then sends a request to S3's file upload endpoint, putting the file into the bucket 'backand-free-upload'.
+It pulls the file information from the parameters passed to the action, then sends a request to S3's file upload endpoint, putting the file into the bucket `backand-free-upload`.
 By customizing the above code, you can achieve any underlying file structure you desire.

 ### Client-side Integration